skipple/Wikipedia-Source-Chrome-Extension/README.md

 Known Issues:
 - Currently, icons are in the incorrect location on the 'News' tab for google search results.
-- Webresults with a sub-domain (ie. en.wikipedia.org) will not trigger an icon.
-Need to add wildcard logic for catching for sub-domains.

 Future Enhancements:
 - Addition of other reliable site sources other than just WP:RS/PS.